-Do you "remember when, things were really hummin'?"
-You did if you were lucky enough to make it to our 50th Class Reunion.
-We took "A Walk Down Memory Lane" when we walked the halls of our Alma Mater on 8/5.
-We finished up with dinner on 8/6, entertainment and lots of reconnections with classmates from 50 years ago!
-Here are some more memories from 1967...
+"Remember when, things were really hummin'?"
+You did if you made it to our 50th Class Reunion.
+We took "A Walk Down Memory Lane" as we strolled the halls of LHS.
+We finished on the 6th with dinner, entertainment and connecting with classmates from 50 years ago!

 Firsts for 1967: